johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 Let's break down exactly what we've added here.
 We have a `ready` function that takes a single argument - `fn`.
 The first conditional `if` statement simply ensures that the argument provided is a function by calling the `typeof` operator.
 If the type of the `fn` argument is not a function, then the function simply `return`s, thereby not taking any action.
 This prevents elements like arrays and strings from being provided as arguments.

-Then, if the `readyState` property of the document object is equla to `complete`, we're going to execute the function passed as an argument.
+Then, if the `readyState` property of the document object is equal to `complete`, we're going to execute the function passed as an argument.
 This is done by adding the `();` after returning the argument.

 Lastly, if the document has not yet loaded, we'll add an event listener with [`document.addEventListener(type, listener, useCapture)`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
 This method takes 3 arguments: